-Headache, palpitations, diarrhea, asthenia, edema, nausea, abdominal pain, dizziness, pain, dyspnea, flatulence, vomiting, fever, rash, chest pain, anorexia, tachycardia, malaise, cough, paresthesia, back pain, pruritus, dyspepsia; cardiovascular effects (eg, torsades de pointes, ventricular tachycardia, CHF), interstitial lung disease.
+Headache, palpitations, diarrhea, asthenia, edema, nausea, abdominal pain, dizziness, pain, dyspnea, flatulence, vomiting, fever, rash, chest pain, anorexia, tachycardia, malaise, cough, paresthesia, back pain, pruritus, dyspepsia; cardiovascular effects (eg, torsades de pointes, ventricular tachycardia, CHF), pulmonary hypertension, interstitial lung disease.

 Sign Up for Free e-newsletters